union-imgcross icon

 Tourist Visa Apart from the countries with which Germany has a visa-free agreement, citizens of other countries need a tourist visa to visit for a short period.
 Up to three months.

-Business Visa This visa is meant for foreign nationals apart from those of exempt countries who wish to visit Germany for business reasons.
+Business Visa This visa is meant for foreign nationals apart from those from exempt countries who wish to visit Germany for business reasons.
 Up to 90 days.

 Work Visa The German work visa is meant for gainful employment in Germany.
 As long a period as is mentioned in your employment contract, up to four years.